Call Toll-Free: 1-855-FINORIC

 Small Spill: Avoid dust formation.
 Avoid breathing dust.
 Ensure adequate ventilation.
 Use appropriate tools to put the spilled solid in a convenient waste disposal container.
 Finish cleaning by spreading water on the contaminated surface and dispose of according to local and regional authority requirements.

-Large Spill: Do not let the product enter drains.
+Large Spill: Contain spilled material.
+Do not let the product enter drains.
 Use a shovel to put the material into a convenient waste disposal container.
-Finish cleaning by spreading water on the contaminated surface and allow evacuating through the sanitary system.
+Finish cleaning by spreading water on the contaminated surface and dispose of according to local and regional authority requirements.

 7. Handling and Storage